craftcms/shopify/README.md

 Click **Generate** on the Webhooks screen to add the required webhooks to Shopify.
 The plugin will use the credentials you just configured to perform this operation—so this also serves as an initial communication test.

+> **Warning**
-> :rotating_light: You will need to add webhooks for each environment you deploy the plugin to, because each webhook is tied to a specific URL.
+> You will need to add webhooks for each environment you deploy the plugin to, because each webhook is tied to a specific URL.

+> **Note**
-> :bulb: If you need to test live synchronization in development, we recommend using the [ngrok](https://ngrok.com/) tool to create a tunnel to your local environment.
+> If you need to test live synchronization in development, we recommend using the [ngrok](https://ngrok.com/) tool to create a tunnel to your local environment.
 DDEV makes this simple, with [the `ddev share` command](https://ddev.readthedocs.io/en/latest/users/topics/sharing/).
 Keep in mind that your site’s primary/base URL is used when registering webhooks, so you may need to update it to match the ngrok tunnel.

 ## Product Element